 We are subject to regulations by a variety of federal, state, and international regulatory authorities, including regulations regarding the safety and quality of our products.
 We purchase merchandise from several hundred different vendors.
 One or more of our vendors, including manufacturers of our owned or private label brand products, might not adhere to product safety requirements or our quality control standards, and we might not identify the deficiency before merchandise ships to our pet care centers.
 Any issues of product safety or allegations that our products are in violation of governmental regulations, including, but not limited to, issues involving products manufactured in foreign countries, could cause those products to be recalled.
 If our vendors fail to manufacture or import merchandise that adheres to our quality control standards, product safety requirements or applicable governmental regulations, our reputation and brands could be damaged, potentially leading to increases in customer litigation against us.
 Further, to the extent we are unable to replace any recalled products, we may have to reduce our merchandise offerings, resulting in a decrease in sales.
-If our vendors are unable or unwilling to recall products failing to meet our quality standards, we may be required to increased costs to us for certain merchandise, or additional labor costs associated with readying merchandise for sale.
+If our vendors are unable or unwilling to recall products failing to meet our quality standards, we may be required to recall those products at a substantial cost to us.
+Moreover, changes in product safety or other consumer protection laws could lead to increased costs to us for certain merchandise, or additional labor costs associated with readying merchandise for sale.
 Long lead times on merchandise ordering cycles increase the difficulty for us to plan and prepare for potential changes to applicable laws.
 In the event that we are unable to timely comply with regulatory changes or regulators do not believe we are complying with current regulations applicable to us, significant fines or penalties could result, and could adversely affect our reputation, financial condition, results of operations, and cash flows.